 Therefore, the daily load is:

 EDL=1W×13.5h/day×3secON3secON+3secOFF=6.75Wh/day

+Modifiers to Hdarkness

-This is a theoretical figure with the Aids to Navigation switched on and off with a photocell.
-The real figure could exceed this value according to climatic conditions, local conditions, shading and photocell adjustment.
-To avoid these variations, particularly at high latitudes, actual measurement with a clock-driven data logger of when the Aid to Navigation is turned on and off is recommended, or a safety factor may be added to the equation.
+This is a theoretical figure of when the Aids to Navigation switched on and off.
+However, in practice, this is achieved with a photocell.
+The real figure could exceed this value, subject to climatic conditions, local conditions, shading and photocell adjustment.
+To account for these variations, particularly at high latitudes, a safety factor may be applied to the equation.
+Such modifiers are:

+The addition of an hour to extend the calculated duration of the night

 NOTE: Further details on the Hdaylight equation are given at ANNEX A.